 fugitive-vim

-These days, every code editor has some kind of Git integration.
-Personally, I always prefer using the git command in the terminal.
+command in the terminal.
 To be honest, I never used the Git tool in VSCode for more than resolving conflicts or seeing the diff between the versions of a file.
 However, in vim this integration is very useful to me.
 Being based on commands, I can even type the actual git commands without leaving the editor.
-Actually, this plugin offers more than that, as you can see in the link above, but there's only one more thing about it that I'd like to talk about, which is the Gstatus command.
+Actually, this plugin offers more than that, as you can see in the link above, but there's only one more thing about it that I'd like to talk about, which is the Gstatus

 Adding to stage

-If you enter the Gstatus command, a new window appears in the current tab.
-In this window, you see all staged and unstaged changes.
-Then, you can go with the cursor over each change and press - to stage/unstage it or = to see the diff between the working tree and staged or HEAD versions.
+to see the diff between the working tree and staged or HEAD versions.
 Basically, you can see all the changed files, their diff and stage/unstage them very easily with the keyboard.
 I cannot stress enough how useful this is.

 vim-go

-In VSCode, once you install the Go extension, you get some nice things, such as a debugger integrated in the editor, goimports and go vet being run on every file save, definitions etc. I wanted something similar with vim, so I took a look at this plugin.
+being run on every file save, definitions etc. I wanted something similar with vim, so I took a look at this plugin.
 I had to set a couple of things to make the aforementioned commands being run in every file save, as you can see in my .vimrc, but it was no big deal.

 This plugin has a lot of nice commands.
 Seriously.
-There's even a command to show the free variables of a selection (GoFreevars), but I'll just talk about the debugging and testing coverage parts.
+There's even a command to show the free variables of a selection (GoFreevars

 Debugging

-When it comes to debugging, you add a breakpoint by entering the GoDebugBreakpoint command and start debugging with GoDebugStart.
-Then, it's the whole step-in, step-out, step-over and next thing.
+When it comes to debugging, you add a breakpoint by entering the GoDebugBreakpoint

 The debugging experience is very cool.
 Actually, this was one of the things that I was most looking forward to see in vim.
 For instance, how something like evaluating an expression in the current point of the file would be.